MxAR/tinycrc32/README.md

 This is a small header only library that contains both hadware-accelerated and not hardware-accelerated implementations of the crc32c algorithm.
 Please note that the Castagnoli version of the CRC32 algorithm here uses the `0x1EDC6F41` polynomial and not the standard one i.e `0x04C11DB7`.
 For detailed documentation please refer to the pdfs in the `docs` directory and the source file itself.

 ## Quickstart
-In the header file there is basically just one function one wants to call as depending on the compile flags different algorithms will be used.
+In the header file there is basically just one function one wants to call as depending on the compile flags a different implementation will be used for that function.
 For example the following `main.cpp` file
 ```cpp
 #include <cstring>
 #include <iostream>